tflem/note_a_rama/README.md

 # Note-A-Rama

-> This is just a simple note-taking application, featuring Turbo.
-I'm using the following tools:
+> This is just a simple note-taking application, featuring Turbo as well as:

 - Ruby on Rails 7.0.2.2
 - Ruby 3.1.1